 You can also use a baby monitor to make sure that they're sleeping soundly at night.
 This will give you peace of mind, and you can rest well while your little one sleeps well.
 The best baby monitors are equipped with pan, tilt and zoom feature that allows you to view any angle of your toddlers room.
 Bear in mind that where to put a baby monitor is crucial.

-Brand new parents and those who need peace of mind through the night can make use of this awesome device.
+First time parents and those who need peace of mind through the night can make great use of this awesome device.
 There are dozens of reasons why you need a baby monitor.
 Just check the following list to ask yourself: Do I really need a baby monitor?

 - Your house is big and the nursery room is upstairs while the kitchen, your bedroom, your working room is downstairs;

 - You are a working mum who miss your babies at lunch break and want to see your babies from your working place;

 - Your baby is at his/her age to switch from a bedside bassinet to a separate crib or separate room;